btrettel/plint/plint-todo.md

 # plint to-do list

+- above, below, higher, lower, larger, smaller ==> if numerical, suggest less than or greater than
+- examples where "with" is okay: in accordance with, with respect to, associated with
+- option to output cleaned claims (without markings)
 - `(\bpercent|%)\sincrease/decrease` and `increase/decrease\sof\s\d*(\spercent|%)`: This is ambiguous.
 Is it multiplicative or additive?
 - Result effective variable (REV):
     - e.g.: may be varied, are varied